 How does feeding, a process so integral to the child’s health and well-being, go awry?
 The focus of this two-day course is on the Transdisciplinary Effective Assessment and Treatment (TR-eatTM) model integrating oral motor therapy techniques and behavioral management for the treatment of complex feeding problems.
 It will cover innovative strategies and case examples to address oral aversion, food refusal, poor transition onto solid foods, texture grading, learning to chew, self-feeding and feeding difficulties related to autism and picky eaters.
-It is relevant for infants and children through school age.
 This course is packed with practical solutions and hands-on techniques that will empower you with new treatment ideas for your most complex patients.
 These interventions are systematic and evidence based.
 This course is appropriate for the following clinicians working with children with feeding disorders: OT, COTA, SLP, RD, RN, CSW, Psychologists.
-This course is appropriate for clinicians with all levels of experience.

 Elizabeth Clawson, MS, Ph.D., LCP, HSPP is an internationally renowned pediatric clinical psychologist known for her extensive work in the field of pediatric feeding disorders.
 Dr. Clawson is a Licensed Clinical Child Psychologist and Director for the Pediatric Feeding Program at St. Vincent Hospital Center for Children in Evansville, Indiana.
 Elizabeth received her M.S. and Ph.D. degrees from Virginia Commonwealth University in 1996.
 She completed her internship at the Kennedy Krieger Institute/Johns Hopkins University School of Medicine with rotations in pediatric feeding therapy and hospital consultation/liaison intervention.
 Dr. Clawson has worked in the area of pediatric psychology since 1992 and specialized in treating children with feeding disorders since 1996.
 She has been committed to establishing clinical data and research.
-She has multiple research publications, presentations, and consultation contracts in the area of pediatric feeding therapy.
+She co-developed the TR-eat® Model with Carol Elliott, OTR/L in 2009 and has multiple research publications, presentations, and consultation contracts in the area of pediatric feeding therapy.

 Carol Elliott, B.S., OTR/L is an internationally recognized and energetic speaker.
-Carol has worked in the area of pediatric Occupational Therapy since 1987 after receiving her degree at Elizabethtown College, Elizabethtown, PA.
-Prior to specializing in feeding problems, Carol’s clinical areas of expertise were pediatric brain injury, splinting/casting, burns and sensory integration.
-Since 1998, Carol devoted her practice to the treatment of children with complex feeding disorders, oral motor deficits, oral dysphasia and feeding tube dependency.
+She is the owner of her private practice Pediatric Feeding Services and co-owner of the Pediatric Feeding Institute.
+She was employed at Children’s Hospital of Richmond at VCU for 23 years, 19 of which she worked full time in the Children’s Feeding Program.
+Carol began her career in the area of pediatric Occupational Therapy in 1987 after receiving her degree at Elizabethtown College, Elizabethtown, PA.
+Prior to specializing in feeding disorders, her clinical areas of expertise were pediatric brain injury, splinting/casting, burns and sensory integration.
+Since 1998 Carol has devoted her career to developing and implementing treatment techniques for children with complex feeding disorders including the development of the TR-eat® Model with Elizabeth Clawson, PhD in 2009.
 Along with her full time clinical practice, she has published multiple articles, conducted numerous presentations and has provided consultative services to other professionals and treatment centers in the area of pediatric feeding evaluation/treatment.

 Lunch and all break refreshments are included.
 Certificates of attendance will be issued to all participants.